Gov. Tim Walz pledges to protect Minnesota from the 'chaos' he says Trump has unleashed on the world

 “Global markets are teetering on the brink of collapse,” he continued.
 “Businesses across this country and here in Minnesota are already laying off employees by the thousands.
 Working people are paying more for basic goods.
 And if you haven’t checked your 401(k) lately, don’t do it.”

 It was Walz's first major address to a statewide audience since the 2024 campaign, when he was Vice President Kamala Harris' running mate, and they lost to Trump and Vice President JD Vance.
-He got frequent standing ovations from the Democratic side of the chamber and no more than polite applause from Republicans.
+He got frequent standing ovations from Democrats but no more than silence or polite applause from Republicans.

 "As governor, I will continue to do everything in my power to protect Minnesotans from getting hurt and continue to provide shelter from the storm for Minnesotans,” the governor vowed.